Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 QUESTION: Do we need the equivalent of a RECONFIRM message from DNS PUSH Notifications [@!I-D.ietf-dnssd-push]?

+## Authentication

+The authentication considerations are largely the same as those presented in [@!I-D.hzpa-dprive-xfr-over-tls].

+## Multi-primary configurations

+The multi-primary considerations share some of the same issues as those presented in [@!I-D.hzpa-dprive-xfr-over-tls] but are different because the client is not performing SOA queries.

+TODO: More detail required here.

 ## DNS Stateful Operations TLV Context Summary

 This document defines four new DSO TLVs.
 As suggested in Section 8.2 of the DNS